meuchels/simplednsblock/README.md

 # simplednsblock
 script to setup dnsmasq + caching recursive unbound with root hints + ufw on ubuntu

-requires up-to-date ubuntu lts make work on debian...untested
+requires up-to-date ubuntu lts <br>
+may work on debian...untested